remix-run/remix/docs/api/conventions.md

 }
 ```

-All that said, you can avoid this entire problem by _not defining headers in layout routes_ and only in leaf routes.
+All that said, you can avoid this entire problem by _not defining headers in parent routes_ and only in leaf routes.
 Every layout that can be visited directly will likely have an "index route".
-If you only define headers on your leaf routes, not your layout routes, you will never have to worry about merging headers.
+If you only define headers on your leaf routes, not your parent routes, you will never have to worry about merging headers.

-### meta
+### `meta` export

 The meta export will set meta tags for your html document.
 We highly recommend setting the title and description on every route besides layout routes (their index route will set the meta).